-The reticle allocation problem and how to approach it [technical paper review]
+The reticle allocation problem and how to approach it [tech paper review]

 The photolithography process is considered the most critical step in semiconductor wafer fabrication, where geometric shapes and patterns are reproduced onto a silicon wafer, ultimately creating the integrated circuits.